stevegee1/RapOffWeb3/README.md

 1. Hosting the stream live rap battle on Space and Time (A decentralized data warehouse)
 2. We will also offer additional features such as league administration, digital & QR code ticketing, merchandising, ad leads, and more to registered leagues.
 3. NFT integration
+4. Automation and Verifiable Random Generator using Chainlink Oracle

 # CURRENT TECH STACK
 1. Solidity